Epsilon Geminorum: Nomenclature

 ε Geminorum (Latinised to Epsilon Geminorum) is the star's Bayer designation.
 It bore the traditional names Mebsuta, Melboula or Melucta.
-Mebsuta has its roots in ancient Arabic where it and the star Mekbuda (Zeta Geminorum) were the paws of a lion.
+Mebsuta has its roots in an ancient Arabian view where it and the star Mekbuda (Zeta Geminorum) were the paws of a huge lion extending over many present-day constellations.
 Mebsuta ('Mabsūṭah' مبسوطة) comes from a phrase referring to the outstretched paw.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Mebsuta for this star.

 In Chinese, 井宿 (Jǐng Su), meaning Well (asterism), refers to an asterism consisting of ε Geminorum, μ Geminorum, ν Geminorum, γ Geminorum, ξ Geminorum, 36 Geminorum, ζ Geminorum and λ Geminorum.
 Consequently, ε Geminorum itself is known as 井宿五 (Jǐng Su wǔ, the Fifth Star of Well.)

 Properties

+At Epsilon Geminorum's distance, extinction from interstellar dust is causing a magnitude reduction of 0.27.
 The spectrum of this star matches a stellar classification of G8 Ib, where the luminosity class of Ib indicates this is a lower luminosity supergiant star.
 Alternatively, it may be a star that has passed through the asymptotic giant branch stage and possesses a detached shell of dust.
-The estimated mass of this star is over 19 times the mass of the Sun, and it has expanded to a radius measured at around 105–175 times that of the Sun.
+It has 5.3 times the mass of the Sun and it is estimated to be 100 million years old.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.